1. Resources and Technology

 Teaching Large Courses Effectively and Efficiently

-Teaching Talks Video Playlist
+Teaching Talks by Columbia CTL Video Playlist

 Teaching Transformations: Faculty Reflections and Insights on Pandemic Practices